The Other Side of Staff Aptitude

 Have you ever considered the grounds related to employees inaptitude?
 Employees are expected to possess certain skills for the job position they held or are to occupy.
-Every organization requires this competency component (that is, aptitude) in every employee.
+Every organizational aptitude requires this competency component in every employee.
 It has to do with employees’ ability to do particular work at a certain level.
-Employee aptitude is determined prior to employment and checked throughout their working life.
+Employee performance evaluations are determined prior to employment and checked throughout their working life.
 Aptitude is more of an inborn potential, rather than an ability which is learned, acquired, or developed.
-Talented people tend to show high results in certain activity; however, such an activity may be in a single direction.
+Talented people tend to show high results in certain activities; however, such an activity may be in a single direction.

 Effective managers recognize the fact that the “ideal” employee is a recruit and, thus, requires a certain level of development together with their skill in order to capitalize on their potentials for improved organizational productivity.
 Thus, their development is a manager’s essential task.
 A manager’s skills are measured basically by increased employee performance.
 In other words, the better an employee, the better their superior and, ultimately, the entire organization.
-Increased employee performance enhances the employer’s values.
+A good employee performance management system enhances the employer’s values.

 However, there are some underlying factors such as an extreme feeling of depression or anxiety, which may eventually result in a nervous breakdown.
 Usually, employees tend to set a certain standard or expectation for themselves.
 This makes them vulnerable to workplace stress.
 Such an individual may commit themselves too much to details that are not in direct relationship with their immediate job requirements.
 This places their productivity at a stagnation.
 Thus, inaptitude sets in, and they risk losing their jobs.
 In the eventuality of job loss, the employer may be justified.